Code-Institute-Submissions/Milestone_Project_Two/README.md

 ### Home page
 1. Test the image fits the whole screen at all sizes by expanding and contracting screen size.
 2. Test the main message is visible at all sizes by expanding and contracting screen size.
-3. Test **EAT, DRINK, STAY** butons work by hovering over them to change colour and by clicking and seeing if they takes you to the relevant page.
+3. Test **EAT, DRINK, STAY** butons work by hovering over them to change opacity and by clicking and seeing if they takes you to the relevant page.

 ### EAT, DRINK, STAY pages
 1. Make sure grid of images flows with the page breaks by expanding and contracting screen size.
 2. Test the headings and subheadings are visible on all sizes by expanding and contracting screen size.
+3. Test tiles work by hovering over them to change opacity.
-3. Test all tiles link to relevant pages when clicked.
+4. Test all tiles link to relevant pages when clicked.

 ### Review pages
 1. Make sure grid flows with the page breaks by expanding and contracting screen size.